Learning Outcomes

 Anonymous Functions

 The sayHello function is called a named function.
-We can also create an anonymous function to be bound immediately to a variable:
+We can also create an anonymous functionA function defined without a name, often used as an argument to other functions.
+Also known as lambda function. to be bound immediately to a variable:

 const hi = function(person) {

-console.log("hello " + person)
+console.log("hello " + person);

 or to pass as a parameter into another function.
 For example, Array objects have a forEach member that expects a function as an argument, which is then applied to every member of the array: